leizerbeam/soteria/README.md

 - The GM's desire to limit financial impact due to downtime of a revenue generating app
 - The CISO's requirement to have immutablity, a defense against ransomware operators who target destruction of backups.

-Data protection policies are in fact time-consuming to prepare and resource-intensive to execute.
-Fortunately, attendees of this talk can have their cake and eat it too.
-CIO’s will learn to implement a low code, K8s native means of authoring data protection "guardrails" that can be easily consumed by app developers.
-For maximum effect, this approach can be implemented at scale with IaC/GitOps approaches, for example with Argo or Flux.
+Data protection policies to mitigate these concerns are in fact time-consuming to prepare and resource-intensive to execute at cloud-scale.

+Traditional "ITIL" processes require lots of sign off and checks and balances to ensure IT has reviewed risks and has central control over what is deployed.
+The current competitive environment enabled by cloud demands more decentralized approach: to leverage self service for agility purposes and automated policy checks to mitigate risk.
+This has been true with autonomous operations like GitOps or Infrastructure as Code now leveraging more and more "Shift Left" security policies and scanning for misconfiguration in code.

+Soteria borrows from the Cloud Native Posture Management approach to implement "Shift Left" policy "guardrails" that can be easily consumed by anyone, including app developers.
+These policies restrict deployment of non-compliant configurations and prevents launching ill-prepared code into production, thereby mitigating risk.

+How Soteria works is that CIO/CISOs can define controls as a set of Cloud Native Data Protection Policies, perform audit & enforcement while enabling developers to move rapidly by providing real-time feedback how to comply.

 ## Kyverno Admission Implementation with Kasten K10

+Kyverno approaches cloud native policies designed with Kubernetes in mind.
+All policies are familiar Kubernetes Native API and for anyone who has worked with custom resources, will feel like defining policies is second nature.
+Kyverno cna also create "generation" policies which help perform automation.
+This is useful to automate additional deployments conditional on a passing policy audit.
+Kyverno is the engine of choice for every day practicioners.

 **Prerequisites:**
 - Install Kyverno
   - helm repo add kyverno https://kyverno.github.io/kyverno/